karlkarl281995/dock-http/README.md

 # dock-http
-A simple web application using Docker container and HTTP.
+A simple web application using Docker container and Apache HTTP.

 This project is designed for a macOS environment.
 While some commands may be macOS-specific, you can adapt them for your local environment on Windows or Linux.